General Dynamics F-16 Fighting Falcon: Europe

 In late March 2018, Croatia announced its intention to purchase 12 used Israeli F-16C/D "Barak"/"Brakeet" jets, pending U.S. approval.
 Acquiring these F-16s would allow Croatia to retire its aging MiG-21s.
 In January 2019, the deal was canceled because U.S. would only allow the resale if Israel stripped the planes of all the modernized electronics, while Croatia insisted on the original deal with all the upgrades installed.
 At the end of November 2021, Croatia signed with France instead, for 12 Rafales.

-On 11 July 2018, Slovakia's government approved the purchase of 14 F-16 Block 70/72 to replace its aging fleet of Soviet-made MiG-29s.
-A contract was signed on 12 December 2018 in Bratislava.
+On 19 May 2026, an F-16 Fighting Falcon of the Romanian Air Force, operating under NATO's Baltic Air Policing mission, shot down a Ukrainian unmanned aircraft jammed by Russian electronic warfare over Estonian territory.

+On 24 July 2026, an F-16 Fighting Falcon of the Romanian Air Force shot down an unmanned aircraft.
+The UAV was a Shahed-type (Geran-2) one-way attack drone used by Russian forces in the war against Ukraine.
+On 25 July 2026, another drone was shot down by the same pilot.
+On 26 July 2026, a Romanian F-16 shot down a third UAV over Romania's territorial waters in another airspace violation incident.
+A Romanian F-16 further destroyed a Russian unmanned surface vehicle close to the Neptun Deep offshore platform with its 20 mm cannon on 20 August, marking the first time a Romanian F-16 destroyed a maritime drone.